PickZ-org/PickZ-docs/docs/1-Getting started/initial-setup.md

 ## Contacts

-Contacts can be either suppliers (inbound) or customers (outbound), PickZ currently makes no distinction between these two, add your clients and suppliers so we can add some orders for them!
+Contacts can be either suppliers (inbound) or customers (outbound), PickZ currently makes no distinction between these two, add your clients and suppliers so we can create some orders for them!